2023 Most Popular Sociology Bachelor's Degree Schools in the Plains States Region

 On average, sociology graduates from FHSU take out $33,769 in student loans while working on their Bachelor's Degree.

-University of Nebraska - Lincoln landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree sociology programs.
+With a ranking of #6, University of Nebraska - Lincoln did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
 UNL is a very large public school located in the city of Lincoln.

 Women make up 67% of the sociology majors at the school.